 Another surprise is that there are only two ordering stands.
 This makes the whole ordering process very slow.
 You’ll definitely want to use the Mobile Ordering on the MyDisney App to skip the whole ordering process.
 This will allow you to order your food ahead of time and then get your food when you arrive at Woody’s Lunch Box.
 We decided to wait in line to get the full picture of what the service was like.

-At the time it appeared the wait wasn’t too long.
-We waited about 5 minutes to order.
+The wait time for this popular restaurant is usually 10-20 minutes.
 Two people in our party made special requests to their sandwiches (no mustard).
 We were told that it would take about 10 extra minutes to receive our food because of the special order.
 We will not do that again.
 It actually took about 15-20 minutes to receive our food.
 Our recommendation is to pick something on the menu that you feel you can enjoy without any special modifications.
-Even without the requests, most guests waited 5-10 minutes to get their food in addition to their wait just to order.
+Even without the requests, most guests waited 5-10 minutes to get their food.
 Chad said it best when he said it may be counter service, but that doesn’t mean it’s “quick” service.
-Hopefully, since this was only the second operating day, the service may speed up as cast members settle in.
-For now, be forewarned that you may need to give yourself and your party extra time to eat here, especially if you have a FastPass coming up.
+Be forewarned that you may need to give yourself and your party extra time to eat here, especially if you have a FastPass coming up.
 Finally, the Disney Dining Plan is accepted at this location.

 4 – Awesome Food Choices